Benefit from the water- and grease-repelling properties of nano coating

 When choosing the nano coating for your project, you should keep in mind the purpose and material of the substrate: glass, wood and concrete all require slightly different products.
 For example, your car may require a nano glass coating for paint protection, whereas the car windows need a nano coating spray for glass.
 There are three basic steps to choosing the right nano coating for your project:

-STEP ONE: Define what you expect from the nano coating
+STEP ONE: Define what you want from the nano coating

-The main effects nano coatings can have, depending on the chemical composition and ingredients, include making a substrate hydrophobic, hydrophilic, oleophobic, or scratch resistant.
-First off you need to know what you want to achieve with the coating.
+The main properties nano coatings have depend on the chemical composition and ingredients of the coating.
+Nano coatings are versatile and can be used as a hydrophobic coating, a hydrophilic coating, an oleophobic coating, or even scratch resistant coatings.
+First off you need to know what you want to achieve.

 Suitable coating: Hydrophilic coating